-such as b = a or indirectly (via pointer dereferences, such as \y = a; x = y; b = \x).
+such as b=a) or indirectly (via pointer dereferences, such as y=a; x=y; b=x).
 The relations between a and b are either data dependence or interference dependence, depending on if the value flow happens across threads.
 A value-flow graph can be defined as a directed graph.
-Each node n is indicated by $v@\ell$ , meaning that the variable vis defined or used at the program location $\ell$ .
-An edge that indicates the value-flow relation can be represented as a tuple, $(v_1@\ell_1, v_2@\ell_2)$ .
-The guard $\Phi{guard}$ annotated on the edge indicates the condition under which the value flow happens.
+Each node n is indicated by $v@\ell$, meaning that the variable v is defined or used at the program location l .
+An edge that indicates the value-flow relation can be represented as a tuple, $(v_1@\ell_1, v_2@\ell_2)$.
+The guard Φ{guard} annotated on the edge indicates the condition under which the value flow happens.
 A path $\pi = \langle v_1@\ell_1, \ldots, v_n@\ell_n \rangle$ on the value-flow graph is called the value-flow path.

 Direct flows can be easy to identify based on the partial SSA form of statements.
 Therefore, we focus on indirect flows from the store statements to load statements via either the data dependence or the interference dependence, which requires the reasoning about the pointer information.
-Canary: Practical Static Detection of Inter-thread Value-Flow Bugs

-3.2 The Realizable Value-flow Path Problem
+3.2 The Realizable Value-Flow Path Problem